coleenquadros/configuration/docs/app-sre/sop/prometheus-PrometheusNotConnectedToAlertmanagers.md

 ## Summary

-*This alert is only visible on the UI, and won't be delivered to slack/Pagerduty*
+> This alert is only visible on the UI, and won't be delivered to slack/Pagerduty

-Prometheus is not connected to any alertmanager
+This alert will fire in either of the following cases:

+- The discovery for Alertmanager in Prometheus is broken
+- The Alertmanager cluster doesn't exist anymore

 ## Access required